Chaz Newton-Smith Chaz Newton-Smith

 Chaz Newton-Smith’s Approach

-For Chaz Newton-Smith, painting the Stockport Viaduct was a natural challenge.
-Known for his expressive, abstract style, Chaz was drawn to the way the viaduct dominates the skyline while also blending into the daily life of Stockport.
-Rather than aiming for a detailed, representational image, his focus was on capturing the mood and energy of the scene—the movement of trains, the interplay of light against the red brick, and the contrast between the man-made structure and the ever-changing sky.
+For Chaz Newton-Smith, the Stockport Viaduct was a natural subject.
+Known for his expressive, abstract style, he was struck by how the viaduct towers over the skyline yet blends into the daily rhythm of Stockport.
+Instead of aiming for exact detail, he focused on mood and movement—the trains passing through, light shifting across the red brick, and the changing skies above.

 See the Viaduct at The Springfield House Gallery

-Chaz’s Stockport Viaduct paintings are now part of his collection at The Springfield House Gallery, where they sit alongside other works that explore the urban and architectural character of Stockport and Manchester.
+Chaz’s Stockport Viaduct paintings are now on show at The Springfield House Gallery, alongside other works that explore the character of Stockport and Manchester.

-Want to see them in person?
+Want to experience them up close?
 Book an appointment to visit the gallery.